kjsce-codecell/Chatbot-Codecell/README.md

 ------------------------------------------

-- This registration bot was made for the `ChatBot Bootcamp workshop` organised by the `KJSCE Codecell`.
+- This registration bot was made for the `ChatBot Bootcamp workshop` organised by `KJSCE Codecell`.
 - This bot is sort of a demo bot which was taught in the workshop.
 - The workshop saw 200 registrations done via this bot and almost 130 such bots were deployed during the workshop in a similar fashion.
 - `KJSCE Codecell` is a non-profit council and hence this workshop was free of charge.